GoogleCloudPlatform/policy-library/docs/user_guide.md

 Library Sync feature of Forseti](#policy-library-sync), then you should also add a read-only user to the private repository which will be used by Forseti.

+This policy library can also be made public, but it is not recommended.
+By making your policy library public, it would be allowing others to see what you are and __ARE NOT__ scanning for.

-#### Duplicate Public Repository
+#### Duplicate Policy Library Repository

-To run the follwoing commands, you will need to configure git to connect securely.
+To run the following commands, you will need to configure git to connect securely.
 It is recommended to connect with SSH.
 [Here is a helpful resource](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for learning about how this works, including steps to set this up for GitHub repositories; other providers offer this feature as well.